New York City Bike Accident Attorney

 - Driving under the influence of alcohol or drugs

-Although a bicycle rider may share fault by not obeying traffic signals or by engaging in unsafe behavior, in many New York City car accident and bicycle accident cases, the negligent driver is to blame.
+Although a bicycle rider may share fault by not obeying traffic signals or by engaging in unsafe behavior, in many New York City car-and-bicycle accident cases, the negligent driver is to blame.

 - Brain injury